Camera Shake in Handheld Photography

 1/((effective focal length) × 2)

-Lens-based image stabilizers employ a floating lens element that moves horizontally or vertically about the lens axis to compensate for angular movement and vibrations detected by a pair of accelerometers.
-Lenses with lens-based image stabilization are more complicated and expensive than similar models without it.
-The main advantage of lens-based systems is that the image projected into the viewfinder is also stabilized, which aids accurate framing.
+Lens-based or optical image stabilizers (OIS) employ a floating lens element that moves perpendicular to the optical axis (the straight line through the lens centre) to compensate for angular movement and vibrations detected by a pair of accelerometers.
+Lenses with OIS are more complicated and expensive than similar models without it.
+The main advantage of OIS systems is that the image projected into the viewfinder of SLR cameras is also stabilized, which aids accurate framing.

-In sensor-shift imagine stabilization, the image sensor is mounted on a moving platform powered by an actuator that compensates for the movement and vibrations detected by accelerometers in the camera body.
-The sensor-shift method keeps the image sensor aligned to a fixed point in the projected image by precisely measuring the angular and rotational velocities induced by camera shake.
-This is complicated by the fact that the system must tailor the degree of compensation to match the focal length of each lens.
-The main advantage of sensor-shift systems is that they work with unstabilized lenses, including a potentially huge archive of vintage lenses, so long as their image circles are large enough to accommodate the image sensor’s corrective movements.
+In sensor-shift or in-body image stabilization (IBIS), the image sensor is mounted on a moving platform powered by an actuator that compensates for the movement and vibrations detected by accelerometers in the camera body.
+IBIS keeps the image sensor aligned to a fixed point in the projected image by precisely measuring the angular and rotational velocities induced by camera shake.
+This is complicated because the system must tailor the compensation degree to match each lens’s focal length.
+The main advantage of in-body image stabilization is that they work with unstabilized lenses, including a potentially huge archive of vintage lenses, so long as their image circles are large enough to accommodate the image sensor’s corrective movements.

-Manufacturers measure the effectiveness of their OIS systems using photographic stops.
+Manufacturers measure the effectiveness of both types of image-stabilizing systems using photographic stops.
 Stops of stabilization describe how many stops slower you can safely set your shutter speed in comparison to that prescribed by the minimum shutter speed formula for your focal length.
 For example, if you’re using a 200 mm lens and your OIS system offers three stops of stabilization, you should be able to take pictures at a shutter speed of 1/25 second safely ((1/200)×2^3)=1/25).